flame-stream/FlameStream/benchmark/README.md

 5. Run `bash init_inventory.sh` to create Ansible inventory from terraform output
 6. Run `ansible-playbook -v -i aws.yml hosts.yml` to setup local hostname on each node __THIS IS IMPORTANT FOR AKKA_
 7. Do some benchmarking...
-8. Destroy cluster via `terrafrom destroy`
+8. Destroy cluster via `terraform destroy`
 9. You can start next benchmarking session from 4th step

 #### How to run benchmarks